“If you’re not making mistakes, then you’re not doing anything. I’m positive that a doer makes mistakes.”

 I recovered the small loss on Thursday and had extended gains on Friday, but coming into the weekend, the only thing I was thinking about was why I made such obvious mistakes and, more importantly, how to avoid those mistakes going forward.

 Unfortunately, I’m unlikely to avoid repeating at least some of these mistakes in one form or another.

 Trading is risky by definition [in the form of there’s a chance of loss].
 My job, as I see it, is to engage that risk intelligently…prudently even in order to secure profits.

 I take steps such as minimizing the size of my positions and using stop losses to mitigate the inherent risks of engaging the market, but I can’t remove risk completely without removing the opportunity to profit (no risk, no reward).

 So what did I do?

-Most importantly, those particular mistakes became a part of my “experience bank” and will subconsciously inform my trading in the future.
-They will become the little voice that speaks to me the next time I am more than three quarters to my Daily Goal at the end of my trading day and maybe, just maybe, I will heed that warning.
+Step 3 — Most importantly, those particular mistakes became a part of my “experience bank” and will subconsciously inform my trading in the future.
+They’ll become the little voice that speaks to me the next time I am more than three quarters to my Daily Goal at the end of my trading day and maybe, just maybe, I’ll heed that warning.